 Far Cry 3 Open World: Rook Islands

 To be honest, I wasn’t that interested in Rook Island when I first read about it.
 It’s … a tropical island.
-Somewhere in Southeast Asia.
-Doesn’t that sound remarkably like where I’ve been living my entire life?
+Somewhere in Southeast Asia too.
+Doesn’t that sound remarkably alike where I’ve been spending my entire life?

 Where I’ve been living, minus the facilities, the infrastructure, the safety …

 Where arrogant tigers strut in the fields.
 And big and ugly sharks swim just off the coast.
 All ready to game-over you.